-In most cases a urine sample will be examined to identify and detect the presence of illicit substances.
-Urgent care drug test screen for MMJ, opiates, phencyclidine, PCP, cocaine, and amphetamines.
-Many centers also do testing to detect alcohol and benzodiazepines such as valium.
+In most cases, a urine sample will be examined to identify and detect the presence of illicit substances.
+Urgent care may conduct a 5-panel drug test that screens for MMJ, opiates, phencyclidine, PCP, cocaine, and amphetamines.
+Many centers also do testing to detect alcohol and benzodiazepines, such as valium.

 Book your drug test at your nearest lab location in the US ( within 5 miles radius) at USHealthTesting before your Urgent Care Drug Test.
 USHealthTesting offers lab testing nationwide in 3000+ locations.
 Choose your drug test at the nearest lab through USHealthTesting.
 Just enter your zip code, choose the nearest lab, and the drug test of choice.
 USHealthTesting adheres to a strict chain of custody protocol.

 Does Urgent Care watch you pee for a drug test?